I will enhance this post by adding photos as appropriate.

 Carn Afr (093302)

-This is a very beautiful tor on the southern flank of the Presely ridge, only a couple of kilometres away from the hamlet of Rosebush and almost due south from Foelcwmcerwyn.
+Grid Ref SN.
+This is a very beautiful tor on the southern flank of the Preseli ridge, only a couple of kilometres away from the hamlet of Rosebush and almost due south from Foelcwmcerwyn summit.
 Its name can be translated as "the cairn of the goat".
-It is a hillside tor (rather than a summit tor) at an altitude of 375m, and it looks down upon a shallow depression and then over the "step" of Mynydd Crwn.
-The main feature of the tor is a prominent pinnacle of rock which is visible from a great distance.
+It is a hillside tor (rather than a summit tor) at an altitude of 380m, and it looks down upon a shallow depression and then over the "step" of Mynydd Crwn.
+The main feature of the tor is a prominent double pinnacle of rock which is visible from a great distance.
 Around it there are small vertical cliffs, grassy steps and clean slabs of rock, with a litter of massive boulders especially to the west.
 There are several perched boulders near the pinnacle.
-The rock is for the most part dolerite, but there are also foliated or layered volcanic rocks similar to those of Carn Alw.
+The rock is for the most part rhyolite, but there are also other foliated or layered volcanic rocks including tuffs and trachyte lava.
+This is the only substantial tor on Preseli which is made of volcanic rocks belonging to the Sealyham Volcanic Formation; all the others are made of rocks belonging to the Fishguard Volcanics.
 There is only a little scree, at the foot of the lowest of the cliffs.
-Just beneath the pinnacle there is a clean grassy bank which is perfect for a summer picnic or even an overnight camping stop.
-Beneath the tor there is a wonderful old sheepfold, and to the east a long-since abandoned rectangular enclosure with six small fields and a ruined cottage and garden.
-Nothing is known about its history.
-The tor is best approached across the common from the bridle path which runs along the south-eastern flank of Pantmaenog Forest.
+The tor is reminiscent of Plumstone Rock, and it is deeply weathered.
+It look as if it has been battered by the elements since the beginning of time.......
+But the lower part of the rocky slope has abundant ice-smoothed outcrops indicative of ice action, with an upper edge around 365 m.

 Carn Alw (138338)

-The largest and most spectacular tor in the whole of the Presely area, standing in glorious isolation above the sweeping grasslands on the northern flank of the main upland ridge.
+Grid Ref.
+SN.
+The largest and most spectacular tor in the whole of the Preseli area, standing in glorious isolation above the sweeping grasslands on the northern flank of the main upland ridge.
 Translated, its name is "echoing rock" or "calling rock".
 Its summit is only about 240m above sea-level.
 It is most easily reached from the roadside south of Glynmaen Farm.
 Its northern and eastern faces are high, shadowy and forbidding, but the approach is easy from the west and south.
 It is made of light-coloured volcanic rocks including dolerite, rhyolite, felsite and various others with complicated names.
 Look at the glassy texture and "flow structures" in some of the rock outcrops, formed while the rock was cooling from the molten state.
 About 400 million years ago this was clearly a major centre of volcanic activity; perhaps it developed as a subsidiary eruption cone on the flank of the much larger Foeldrigarn volcano.
 Some pieces of rock from here were assumed by HH Thomas to have found their way to the "bluestone circle" at Stonehenge; probably they were eroded by ice moving along shear-planes in the Irish Sea Glacier as it crossed the upland ridge, and were later dumped when the ice melted not far from the famous and enigmatic monument.
-(Note: Thomas's work has been questioned by more recent geological research, reported on this blog.)
-The most interesting feature of Carn Alw today is the small Iron Age fort located on its western flank and summit.
-Like some of the Norman castles of Pembrokeshire it has an "outer bailey" and an "inner bailey"; the former was the main settlement site, with traces of old hut circles still to be seen; and the latter, just beneath the summit, was the last defensive position that could be occupied if the outer defensive walls were breached by an attacking tribal army.
-The old defensive ramparts and portal are still visible, as is a wonderful "chevaux de frise" beyond them.
-This feature, very rare in Britain, was built to prevent cavalry attack and was made of pointed stones (and probably sharp wooden stakes) angled into the ground and set close together.
-Out on the moorland to the south-east there is a fine walled enclosure (now somewhat ruinous) probably used by the Carn Alw Iron Age community, and also other cairns, walls and man-made stream channels of similar age.
-There is a charming fairy story associated with this carn and a nearby farm (now lost) called Llech-y-deri.
-The hero of the story is a young man who was taken to fairyland after succumbing to the "enchanted music" of the fairies which he heard echoing around the rock; perhaps this is where the name "Carn Alw" comes from.
+(Note: Thomas's work has been questioned by more recent geological research.)

 Carn Arthur (135323)